RobbieTheWagner/ember-meta/README.md

 Usage
 ------------------------------------------------------------------------------
-This addon requires a config be set with the basic info for your blog, including the `title`, `description`, and `url`.
+This addon supports a config be set with the basic info for your blog, including the `title`, `description`, and `url`.
 The `url` should end in a trailing slash.
+These values will be used as defaults, and you can override them by returning different values in your model.

 ## Global Config